You know, I can remember every toy I had as a kid.

 The dolls, in fact, are

 alive, and, as cute and unassuming as they can be, they don't take kindly to being mistreated or disrespected.
 As the no-good adult population dwindles, each one of them getting what's coming to them, fast friends Judy and Ralph try to keep their calm as they investigate Gabriel's basement toy shop.
-Impressive special effects (for 1987) bring the dolls to believable, often malicious life, with director Stuart Gordon nicely blending stop-motion with animatronics.
-Violence comes in frequent bursts, and the murder set-pieces are inventive without being too graphic or nasty.
+Impressive special effects (for 1987) bring the dolls to believable, often malicious life, with Gordon nicely blending stop-motion with animatronics.
+Violence comes in frequent bursts, and the murder setpieces are inventive without being too graphic or nasty.
 A sequence involving toy soldiers who blow their horns and sound the drums before popping Enid full of lead is a highlight, as is a vicious, much-deserved attack on Rosemary from all sides.
 When David returns to bed, cuddling up next to his now-dead spouse as the blood from her wounds leaks through the bedsheet and just out of his eyesight, it is a delightfully twisted moment.
-The transformation of one of the characters into a Punch doll, who is then given to Judy as a parting gift, is beautifully perverse.
+The transformation of one of the characters into a Punch doll is also beautifully perverse.

 "Dolls" is as warm and sincere as it is dastardly and spooky.
-Laced in crimson, its messagesabout one's fleeting innocence, about never losing your sense of wonder, about always keeping the good memories of your childhood aliveremain well-meaning and pure of heart.
-For the adventurous parent whose own kids can handle this sort of film, it would make for a great companion piece to 1999's "Toy Story 2
+Laced in crimson, its messagesabout one's fleeting innocence, about never losing one's sense of wonder, about always keeping the good memories of one's childhood aliveremain well-meaning and pure of heart.